phpdevcommunity/projyzer-project-management/README.md

 ```

 ## License
-ProJyser is an open-source software under the GNU General Public License v3.0.
+ProJyser is an open-source software under the MIT LICENSE

 ## Français